Wayne, Pennsylvania

-Wayne is an unincorporated community centered in Delaware County, Pennsylvania, on the Main Line, a series of highly affluent Philadelphia suburbs located along the railroad tracks of the Pennsylvania Railroad and one of the wealthiest areas in the nation.
+Wayne is an unincorporated community centered in Delaware County, Pennsylvania, United States, on the Main Line, a series of highly affluent Philadelphia suburbs located along the railroad tracks of the Pennsylvania Railroad and one of the wealthiest areas in the nation.
 While the center of Wayne is in Radnor Township, Wayne extends into both Tredyffrin Township in Chester County and Upper Merion Township in Montgomery County.
 The center of Wayne was designated the Downtown Wayne Historic District in 2012.
 Considering the large area served by the Wayne post office, the community may extend slightly into Easttown Township, Chester County, as well.

 The center of the Wayne business district is the intersection of Lancaster Avenue and Wayne Avenue, its main street.
 The historic Wayne station is located one block north of this intersection.
-The Wayne business district also includes a post office, a cinema, a hotel, a library, the new Radnor Middle School, and several banks, stores, restaurants, cafes, bars and other commercial establishments.
-Other institutions and attractions in Wayne include the Wayne Hotel, Chanticleer Garden, and the Valley Forge Military Academy and College.
+The Wayne business district also includes a post office, a hotel, a library, the new Radnor Middle School, and several banks, stores, restaurants, cafes, bars and other commercial establishments.
+Other institutions and attractions in Wayne include the Wayne Hotel, Chanticleer Garden, and the Valley Forge Military College.

+As of the 2020 U.S. census, there is a Wayne census-designated place, entirely in Radnor Township.